uptechteam/react-native-cookbook/folder-structure-and-file-naming.md

 * _Makes searching easier._

 * _Feels more natural_ to do work on the BackButton component in a file called BackButton.js.

-* _"BackButton-styles.js"_ - separating this file name with "-" makes it easier to rename **_only_** component name (by double-clicking on unique name part or by using key combinations to quickly slide through words) and feels more clear for visibility.

 <br/>